univention/univention-corporate-server/doc/manual/mail/virus.rst

 the setup of the mail server package.
 The virus scan can be deactivated with the |UCSUCRV| :envvar:`mail/antivir`.

-All incoming and outgoing e-mails are scanned for viruses.
-If the scanner recognizes a virus, the e-mail is sent to quarantine.
-That means that the e-mail is stored on the server where it is not accessible to the user.
-The original recipient receives a message per e-mail stating that this measure has been taken.
+All incoming and outgoing emails are scanned for viruses.
+If the scanner recognizes a virus, the email is sent to quarantine.
+That means that the email is stored on the server where it is not accessible to the user.
+The original recipient receives a message per email stating that this measure has been taken.
 If necessary, the administrator can restore or delete this from the :file:`/var/lib/amavis/virusmails/` directory.
 Automatic deletion is not performed.